 What are large electronics?

-Large electronics usually include CRT TVs, flat screen TVs, large copiers and the like.
+Large electronics include CRT TVs, flat screen TVs, large copiers and other large office electronics.

 How do I prep a large electronics for disposal or recycling?